Josephine Baker: Civil rights activism

 When Baker was near bankruptcy, Kelly—by then the princess consort—offered her a villa and financial assistance.
-(During his work on the Stork Club book, author and New York Times reporter Ralph Blumenthal was contacted by Jean-Claude Baker, one of Baker's sons.
+(During his work on the "Stork Club" book, author and "New York Times" reporter Ralph Blumenthal was contacted by Jean-Claude Baker, one of Baker's sons.
 He indicated that he had read his mother's FBI file and, using comparison of the file to the tapes, said he thought the Stork Club incident was overblown.)

 Baker also worked with the NAACP.
-Her reputation as a crusader grew to such an extent that the NAACP had Sunday 20 May 1951 declared "Josephine Baker Day".
+Her reputation as a crusader grew to such an extent that the NAACP had Sunday, May 20, 1951, declared "Josephine Baker Day".
 She was presented with life membership with the NAACP by Nobel Peace Prize winner Ralph Bunche.
 The honor she was paid spurred her to further her crusading efforts with the "Save Willie McGee" rally.
 McGee was a black man in Mississippi convicted of raping a white woman in 1945 on the basis of dubious evidence, and sentenced to death.
 Baker attended rallies for McGee and wrote letters to Fielding Wright, the governor of Mississippi, asking him to spare McGee's life.
 Despite her efforts, McGee was executed in 1951.
 As the decorated war hero who was bolstered by the racial equality she experienced in Europe, Baker became increasingly regarded as controversial; some black people even began to shun her, fearing that her outspokenness and racy reputation from her earlier years would hurt the cause.

+In 1957, Baker gave a speech at the Paulskirche in Frankfurt, criticizing racial discrimination.

 In 1963, she spoke at the March on Washington at the side of Rev. Martin Luther King Jr. Baker was the only official female speaker.
 While wearing her Free French uniform emblazoned with her medal of the Légion d'honneur, she introduced the "Negro Women for Civil Rights".
 Rosa Parks and Daisy Bates were among those she acknowledged, and both gave brief speeches.
 Not everyone involved wanted Baker present at the March; some thought her time overseas had made her a woman of France, one who was disconnected from the Civil Rights issues going on in America.
-In her speech, one of the things Baker said:

-I have walked into the palaces of kings and queens and into the houses of presidents.
-And much more.
+In her speech, one of the things Baker said:I have walked into the palaces of kings and queens, and into the houses of presidents and much more.
 But I could not walk into a hotel in America and get a cup of coffee, and that made me mad.
 And when I get mad, you know that I open my big mouth.
 And then look out, 'cause when Josephine opens her mouth, they hear it all over the world ...

 After King's assassination, his widow Coretta Scott King approached Baker in the Netherlands to ask if she would take her husband's place as leader of the Civil Rights Movement.
-After many days of thinking it over, Baker declined, saying her children were "too young to lose their mother".
+After many days of thinking it over, Baker declined, saying her children were "too young to lose their mother."